 William Kennedy, Pulitzer Prize-winning novelist, is the founder and Executive Director of the New York State Writers Institute.
 For some 40 years, Kennedy has used his hometown of Albany, New York as the inspiration for his work, crafting history and memory into an “Albany of the imagination.”
 His novels include Changó’s Beads and Two-Tone Shoes (2011), Roscoe (2002), which was a finalist for the National Book Critics Circle Award and the PEN/Faulkner Award; The Flaming Corsage (1996); Very Old Bones (1992); Quinn’s Book (1988); Ironweed (1983), which received the Pulitzer Prize and the National Book Critics Circle Award; Billy Phelan’s Greatest Game (1978); Legs (1975); and The Ink Truck (1969).
 Kennedy has also written two nonfiction books, O Albany!
 (1983), and Riding the Yellow Trolley Car (1993), as well as the screenplay for the film version of Ironweed (1987).

-Donald W. Faulkner is the Director of the New York State Writers Institute, and Associate Professor of English at UAlbany.
+Donald W. Faulkner was the Director of the New York State Writers Institute, and Associate Professor of English at UAlbany.
 Faulkner has published two collections of poems, At Dunkard Creek and In Dyers Wood, and edited four books of writings by eminent literary critic Malcolm Cowley, which includes The Portable Cowley, the Penguin 20th Century Classics edition of Exile’s Return, and most recently, Malcolm Cowley on New England Writers and Writing.
 He appeared as a featured commentator in the A&E Biography/Crisman Films production, The Lost Generation, a special two-hour presentation, and the PBS/TV France production, Paris: The Luminous Years.
 He is also editor of the forthcoming book on William Kennedy.

 Edward Schwarzschild is Associate Professor of English at UAlbany and a Fellow at the New York State Writers Institute.
 He is the author of Responsible Men (2005), which was a San Francisco Chronicle Best Book of the Year, a Book Sense Notable Pick, and a finalist for both the Rome Prize from the American Academy of Arts and Letters and the Samuel Goldberg & Sons Foundation Prize for Jewish Fiction.
 His stories and essays have appeared in such places as The Believer, Moment, StoryQuarterly, and The Yale Journal of Criticism.
 His story collection, The Family Diamond, was published in September 2007.